4GeeksAcademy/build-your-full-stack-developer-resume/README.md

 - [ ] If you took advanced courses related to tech, you can mention them.

 - [ ] **Time frame** - Add the start and end date of your degree.

-### Technologies

-- [ ] Mention the programming languages, technologies, and tools you know.

-- [ ] When you add the technologies in the Skills section, add them in different entries.

 ### Languages